folio-org/mod-graphql/create-schemas/README.md

 * `--rewrite`/`--no-rewrite` (off by default): if true, then the JSON Schemas will be rewritten but the overlays not applied.
 This results in JSON Schemas that are semantically equivalent to those in the released modules, but with the format canonicalised.

 * `--overlay`/`--no-overlay` (off by default): if true, then the overlays specified in the configuration file are applied; otherwise they are not.

+It is therefore possible to do:

+	./create-schemas.js --fetch schemaconf.json
+	mv mod-inventory-storage mod-inventory-storage-virgin
+	./create-schemas.js --fetch --rewrite schemaconf.json
+	mv mod-inventory-storage mod-inventory-storage-rewritten
+	./create-schemas.js --fetch --overlay schemaconf.json
+	mv mod-inventory-storage mod-inventory-storage-overlaid

+To create three copies of the RAMLs and JSON Schemas from `mod-inventory-storage`: the first exactly as released, the second semantically identical but with the JSON rewritten and canonicalised, and the third with the overlays also added.
+It is then possible to look at the differences between these:

+	diff -r mod-inventory-storage-virgin mod-inventory-storage-rewritten
+	diff -r mod-inventory-storage-rewritten mod-inventory-storage-overlaid

+To see, respectively, the changes made by the canonicalization process (which should arguably be merged back into the master copies), and the changed made by applying the overlays.

 ## Using the resulting RAMLs and JSON Schemas